Wondering how to do a baby bath? Here's a step-by-step guide to help you master the basics.By Mayo Clinic Staff

-Bathing a slippery newborn can be a nerve-wracking experience.
-Your baby might not like it much, either.
-With a little practice, however, you'll both start to feel more comfortable at bath time.
+Are you nervous about giving your newborn baby a bath?
+Bathing a slippery baby may feel daunting at first, but with a little practice, you'll start to feel more comfortable at bath time.
 Start by learning baby bath basics.

 That's up to you.
 Choose a time when you're not rushed or likely to be interrupted.
-Some parents opt for morning baths, when their babies are alert and ready to enjoy the experience.
+Some parents opt for morning baths, when their babies are alert.
 Others prefer to make baby baths part of a calming bedtime ritual.
 If you bathe your baby after a feeding, consider waiting for your baby's tummy to settle a bit first.

-A baby bath doesn't necessarily need to be done in a tub of water.
-The American Academy of Pediatrics recommends sponge baths until the umbilical cord stump falls off — which might take up to three weeks.
-If you'd like to give your baby a sponge bath, you'll need:
+The American Academy of Pediatrics recommends sponge baths until the umbilical cord stump falls off — which might take a week or two.
+To give your baby a sponge bath, you'll need:

 - A warm place with a flat surface.
 A bathroom or kitchen counter, changing table, or firm bed will work.
-Even a blanket or towel on the floor is OK if it's warm enough.
+Even a blanket or towel on the floor is OK.
+Pad hard surfaces with a blanket or towel.

 - A soft blanket, towel or changing pad.
 Spread it out for your baby to lie on.

 - A free hand.
 Always keep one hand on your baby.
 On a changing table, use the safety strap as well.